olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

 ## How to add an operation

- 1. Create a new file in the `src/js/operations` directory and name it using CamelCase. e.g. `MyOperation.js`
+ 1. Create a new file in the `src/core/operations` directory and name it using CamelCase. e.g. `MyOperation.js`
  2. In this file, create a namespace with the same name and populate it with a single function looking like this (all function and variable names should be written in camelCase):

     ```javascript
-    var MyOperation = {
+    const MyOperation = {
         runMyOperation: function (input, args) {
             return input;
         }
     };

+    export default MyOperation;
     ```

     - `input` will be the input data passed on from the previous operation (or the data entered by the user if yours is the first operation).
 Its data type is specified in the next step by `inputType`.
     - `args` will be an array of the arguments for your operation.
 They are specified in the next step by `args`.
     - Make sure that you return the output data in the format specified in the next step by `outputType`.

+ 3. In `src/core/config/OperationConfig.js`, import your operation at the top of the file:

+    ```javascript
+    import MyOperation from "../operations/MyOperation.js";
+    ```

- 3. In `src/js/config/OperationConfig.js`, create a new entry.
-For example:
+    Then create a new entry:

     ```javascript
 	"The name of your operation": {